Busy beaver

-In theoretical computer science, the busy beaver game aims at finding a terminating program of a given size that produces the most output possible.
-Since an endlessly looping program producing infinite output is easily conceived, such programs are excluded from the game.
+In theoretical computer science, the busy beaver game aims to find a terminating program of a given size that (depending on definition) either produces the most output possible, or runs for the longest number of steps.
+Since an endlessly looping program producing infinite output or running for infinite time is easily conceived, such programs are excluded from the game.
+Rather than traditional programming languages, the programs used in the game are n-state Turing machines, one of the first mathematical models of computation.

-More precisely, the busy beaver game consists of designing a halting Turing machine with alphabet {0,1} which writes the most 1s on the tape, using only a given set of states.
-The rules for the 2-state game are as follows: